seyfu-t/FirefoxCSS/README.md

-# FirefoxCSS
-My personal FirefoxCSS
+# FirefoxCSS by KingSeyfo (based on parts of someone else's design, I can't find him anymore so can't reference him)
 ## Prerequisites

 Verify that the user **stylesheets (userChrome)** option is enabled: